Pragmatic B2B SaaS Design: The Listing Page

 Map listing

-UI elements facilitate the distinction into categories of items
+UI elements help distinguish categories of items (pins, clusters, color coding)

 When not to use it ❌